 Which solution: implant or bridge, is more cost-effective?

 A bridge, on the other hand, will need to be replaced over time.
-Unlike implants, bridges can get decay under them, which would be cause for replacement.
+Unlike implants, bridges can get decay under them, which would be a cause for replacement.
 Also, if enough of the bone is resorbed over time, the teeth that support the bridge could become mobile.
 This is especially true in cases of periodontal disease.

 Are implants and bridges the only options for tooth restoration?